4th-earth/site-fourth-earth/content/sprinkles.md

 	- 1 point being removed from all partially acquired Proficiency Ranks.
 	- The Character loses all physical possessions they had at the time of death.
 	- The Character, if maintained as the actual same Character, will appear in their hometown (place of birth) or place of residence.

+## Glossary

+Compounding
+:    Compounding means the effect can be applied multiple times.

+Recurring
+:    Recurring means the effect is applied every Round.